Teladoc (TDOC)

 Competitors offering online legal or document services include Doximity (NYSE:DOCS) and private companies Sesame Health and MDLive.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Teladoc’s sales grew at a sluggish 6% compounded annual growth rate over the last three years.
-This fell short of our benchmark for the consumer internet sector and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Regrettably, Teladoc’s sales grew at a weak 1.7% compounded annual growth rate over the last three years.
+This fell short of our benchmarks and is a poor baseline for our analysis.

-This quarter, Teladoc’s revenue fell by 2.6% year on year to $629.4 million but beat Wall Street’s estimates by 1.7%.
-Company management is currently guiding for a 2.9% year-on-year decline in sales next quarter.
+This quarter, Teladoc’s $642.3 million of revenue was flat year on year but beat Wall Street’s estimates by 1%.
+Company management is currently guiding for a 3.2% year-on-year decline in sales next quarter.

 6. U.S. Integrated Care Members